Supply Chain Planning Processes to Optimize Ecommerce Logistics

 International logistics come with its own set of challenges.
 One big example is when Britain exited the European Union (EU) on January 1, 2021 (known as Brexit).
 Consumers outside of the UK now face value-added taxes (VAT) and customs duties when buying products from the UK.

-While the full impact of Brexit is still unfolding, we do know that the changes will result in net new regulations, customs, and import duties and will require merchants to set up unique VAT and EORI registrations for the UK.
+While the full impact of Brexit is still unfolding, the changes have already resulted in net new regulations, customs, and import duties and require merchants to set up unique VAT and EORI registrations for the UK.

 This is why it is important to adopt a UK-specific ecommerce fulfillment strategy if you’re selling heavily in that market (or plan to).